Rauðúlfs þáttr

 Rauðúlfs þáttr is a short allegorical story preserved in Iceland in a number of medieval manuscripts.
 The author is unknown but was apparently a 12th–13th century ecclesiastical person.
 The story is about Saint Olav's (Olav Haraldsson II king of Norway 995–1030) visit to a wise man named Rauðúlfr (also called Rauðr and Úlfr), their entertainment in the evening, the staying overnight in a round, rotating and richly decorated house and a vision the king had in his dream that night.
 The story is sometimes incorporated in the Separate Saga of St. Olaf.

+Summary

 The visit

 The story relates King Olav's trip with his retinue, including the queen and bishop, to “Eystridalir” (now Østerdalen) a then rather remote part of Norway, bordering on Sweden.
 He visits Rauðúlfr and his family who have been accused of cattle theft.
 Rauðúlfr and his two sons, Dagr and Sigurðr, turn out to be wise men, skilled in astronomy, time reckoning and physiognomy among other things.
 There is a feast in the evening where the king asks the bishop and six noblemen together with their host to relate about their skills, which they do one by one.
 After that the king and his retinue are led to a new house in the yard to spend the night.